Israeli hostage deal protests: 2025

 On 6 August 2025, hundreds of hostage families joined the protests, calling to halt IDF's Gaza expansion plans.

+Second strike

 On 17th August 2025, hostage families announced a strike amid ongoing frustration over the war in Gaza, Proposed Israeli resettlement of the Gaza Strip and reports of widespread famine.
 Hundreds of thousands demonstrated across the country, calling on Netanyahu to pursue a comprehensive hostage deal and end the Gaza war.
 At least 38 protesters were arrested.
 Netanyahu claimed that the protests were "hardening Hamas's position and delaying the release of our hostages".

 On 26th August 2025, tens of thousands of Israelis went on a "day of disruption", calling for an end to the war in Gaza and a comprehensive hostage deal.
 Some major routes were blocked with torched tires and demonstrations occurred in over 140 locations, including Tel Aviv, Haifa, Jerusalem and near Ben Gurion Airport.
 Gadi Eisenkot, former observer of the Israeli war cabinet, participated in the protest.